murrayjason-2/issue-play/text.md

+# Text File

 Hello.
-This is a text file.
+This is, truth be told, a text file.